alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dt>-s,--skill-id <skill-id></dt>
     <dd markdown="span">[REQUIRED] The skill ID.</dd>
     <dt>--publication-method <publication-method></dt>
-    <dd markdown="span">[OPTIONAL] Determines if the skill should be submitted only for certification and manually publish later or publish immediately after the skill is certified.
+    <dd markdown="span">[REQUIRED] Determines if the skill should be submitted only for certification and manually publish later or publish immediately after the skill is certified.
 Omitting the publication method will default to auto publishing.
 [ENUM]: MANUAL_PUBLISHING,AUTO_PUBLISHING.</dd>
     <dt>-p, --profile <profile></dt>
     <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>